logeast/magic-lottery/docs/api/index.md

 ## Importing or require

-To use the MagicLottery class in your project, you need to import it.
+To use the Magic Lottery class in your project, you need to import it.

 ### browser